An Outpost of Progress: Background

-Literary influences: Flaubert and Kipling
+Literary influences

 Conrad served his “apprenticeship” under the influence of the French author Gustave Flaubert and British author Rudyard Kipling.

 The two ivory dealers portrayed in “The Outpost of Progress” closely resemble the chief protagonists in Flaubert’s novel Bouvard et Pécuchet (1881), “as classic revelation of bourgeois stupidity and pretension.”
 Literary critic Laurence Graver writes:

 Graver also reports that “An Outpost of Progress” is highly derivative of the works of Rudyard Kipling, in particular his “The Man Who Would Be King” (1888).”
 Conrad’s irony is conveyed through “a playful mixture of the jaunty and macabre”, an unmistakable feature of Kipling’s fiction.
 Graver observes that “Conrad keeps falling back on humor typical of Kipling, particularly euphemized substitution to mask the ugly facts of life.”

 Theme

 Conrad described “An Outpost of Progress” as “the lightest part of the [literary] loot that I carried off from Central Africa.”

 Biographer Joycelyn Baines comments on Conrad’s sojourn in the Belgian Congo during the early 1890s and the misanthropic elements evident in his literature.:

 Literary critic Albert J. Guerard notes that “An Outpost of Progress” is of interest chiefly as “a cold adumbration…offering a significant variant on “Heart of Darkness” and the only stories Conrad based on his experiences in Central Africa.
 Guerard writes:

 As such, “the most personal voice of the early Conrad is lacking.”
 The work is “perfectly devoid of familiarity between author and reader…”

 Literary critic Edward W. Said locates the theme of “An Outpost of Progress” in the shame Conrad felt at “allowing [his] personal ideals to be corrupted” and in particular, “the shame of fear.”
 Said declares that Conrad experienced a sense of guilt at his renunciation of the “ideals of his Polish heritage” and “the capricious abandonment” of his life as a mariner.
 Said writes: